aragon/lock-to-vote-plugin/TESTS.md

 │   │   │   ├── It should succeed when the creator has enough balance
 │   │   │   └── It should revert otherwise
 │   │   ├── Given invalid dates
 │   │   │   └── It should revert
+│   │   ├── Given invalid action targets
+│   │   │   └── It should revert
 │   │   └── Given duplicate proposal ID
 │   │       └── It should revert